grip-on-software/monetdb-import/Database_structure.md

     -   **line_type** - VARCHAR(100): The type of line being discussed
         by the comment: 'old' or 'new'.
 If this is NULL, then the comment belongs to the entire version.
+    -   **created_date** - TIMESTAMP: Time at which the comment is added to the commit, or NULL if this information was not available from the API source.

 ## Metrics tables (Quality dashboard history)